What is the Difference Between Nearshore, Offshore, and Onshore Outsourcing? (VIDEO)

-What is the best option then?
+Offshore vs Nearshore, what is the best option then?

 What are you looking for?
 The best developers?
 The best price?
 The least hassle?
 More security?
 Or a mix of everything?

-Once again, whether onshore, offshore, or nearshore outsourcing is more beneficial for your company really depends on your priorities, but there is one option that I haven’t discussed yet that is usually discussed as part of nearshoring.
+Once again, whether offshore or onshore, or nearshore outsourcing is more beneficial for your company really depends on your priorities, but there is one option that I haven’t gone into depth on yet that is usually discussed as part of nearshoring.
 I’m talking about Mexico.